JeffMusgrave/designgenius-astro/src/snippets/contactblurb.md

 Hello!
-My name is Jeff, and I'm an expert in the art and technology of visual presentation.
+My name is Jeff Musgrave, and I'm an expert in the art and technology of visual presentation.

 Whatever your design or communication challenge, I can create an effective solution.